Skip to main content

 }

-Finally, we'll delete the contents of hello.go and write our HTTP server, which will return a simple "hello world."
+Finally, we'll delete the contents of main.go and write our HTTP server, which will return a simple "hello world."

 Using the Component SDK, this looks like a fairly standard server using the HTTP standard library, with only a handful of exceptions where we use methods of wasihttp or wasilog.